-- Solicit, gather, and disseminate a directory of annual college fairs in New York to our members. - Coordinate NYSACAC-sponsored college fairs via virtual and/or in-person platforms, as appropriate and cost-effective - Organize advertising of college fair information including location/platform, fees, and directions - Every 2-3 years survey the membership to determine any additional fairs or changes to existing ones and provide timely communication to the Executive Board of the results - Assist with the coordination of any NACAC-sponsored college fairs in New York State. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar - Determine the most cost-effective and efficient means to publicize events and coordinate with Executive Assistant and the VP for Communications
+- Coordinate NYSACAC-sponsored college fairs via virtual and/or in-person platforms, as appropriate and cost-effective - Organize advertising of college fair information including location/platform, fees, and directions - Every 2-3 years survey the membership to determine any additional fairs or changes to existing ones and provide timely communication to the Executive Board about the results. - Assist with the coordination of any NACAC-sponsored college fairs in New York State. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar. - Determine the most cost-effective and efficient means to publicize events and coordinate with Executive Director and the VP for Finance and VP for Communications